Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

-A fundamental assumption in the above correlational and linear model analyses is the alignment of rating sequences between perceivers and targets; in other words, a percever's rating at a time point is matched and compared with the target's rating at \emph{exactly} the same time point.
-However, this assumption is violated due to the complex cognitive processes in decoding another person's emotional state. \cite{scherer2003vocal} proposed a multi-stage model of emotion decoding, suggesting that perceivers actively interpret various cues (e.g., facial expressions, gestures, vocalizations) to infer target emotions.
-This complex, real-time process inevitably introduces time discrepancies between perceivers' and targets' ratings, leading to substantial misalignments between their respective rating sequences.
-Traditional data analysis methods, designed for perfectly aligned data, are ill-equipped to handle the misalignment inherent in continuous time-series emotion data, leading to biased results and inflated variability.
+A key assumption in traditional correlational and linear model analyses of empathic accuracy is that perceivers’ and targets’ rating sequences are perfectly aligned—that is, a perceiver’s rating at a given time point is directly compared to the target’s rating at that same moment.
+However, this assumption often fails in practice due to the complex cognitive processes involved in interpreting another person’s emotional state and the time required to produce a behavioral response.
+Scherer's multi-stage model of emotion decoding \cite{scherer2003vocal} highlights how perceivers actively interpret dynamic cues such as facial expressions, gestures, and vocalizations to infer emotions, a process that naturally introduces temporal delays.
+Additionally, the act of recording a response, such as pressing a key or moving a joystick, can vary in duration, further contributing to misalignment.
+To address these issues, we posit that each perceiver has an underlying latent rating that reflects their true empathic understanding, independent of these timing distortions.